 Students must complete all course requirements within the quarter in which the student enrolled before a final course grade will be issued.
-"Official grades are available approximately one week after the quarter ends. grades: There ways learn BC website: are several to your 1. www.bellevuecollege.edu/services/schedule.asp; 2.
+"Official grades are available approximately one week after the quarter ends.
+There are several ways to learn your grades: 1.
+BC website: www.bellevuecollege.edu/services/schedule.asp; 2.
 Kiosk in the Student Services Building or the Campus Info Center; 3.
 In person at the Student Service Ctr."